Edenbridge, Kent: Parish and places of worship

 Roman Catholics worship at St Lawrence's Church, registered in 1933.

 Also in the parish is the hamlet of Marsh Green.
 Two places of worship are located here: St John's United Reformed Church and a Kingdom Hall which serves the Oxted Congregation of Jehovah's Witnesses.
 It was registered for marriages in 1999.

 The Grade II-listed former Ebenezer Chapel, used by Independent Calvinists and later by Strict Baptists, stands on Edenbridge High Street.
-It is now a community café and meeting place In the Marlpit Hill area of the town, St Paulinus' Church Centre was used for worship and as a village hall, but has an uncertain future.
-Nearby, Marlpit Hill Baptist Church (built in the late 19th century) re-combined with its former parent (see above) to form the Eden Church and the building has been demolished to be replaced by housing.
+It is now a community café and meeting place.
+In the Marlpit Hill area of the town, St Paulinus' Church Centre is used as a pre school and a village hall.
+Nearby, Marlpit Hill Baptist Church (built in the late 19th century) re-combined with its former parent (see above) to form the Eden Church, but the building has since been demolished to be replaced by housing.

+Media

+Local news and television programmes are provided by both BBC South East and BBC London on BBC One & ITV Meridian and ITV London on ITV1.
+Television signals are received from either the Tunbridge Wells (Meridian) or Crystal Palace (London) TV transmitters.

+Local radio stations are BBC Radio Kent, Heart South, Gold and KMFM West Kent.

+Edenbridge is served by the local newspaper, Edenbridge Chronicle.